Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Asymptotic behavior of the reproducing kernel along the diagonal

-In this subsection we will extend Theorem \ref{thm:characterizeKLKdim2} to the higher dimensional setup.
-The start point is still the observation~\eqref{eqnC5:keyequation}, but with some necessary modifications.
-In the rest of the paper, the role of dimension $d$ will be emphasized.
-We need to define several functions and quantities related to $d$, where the superscript ${}^{\langle d \rangle}$ will be used to clarify this dependence, which should not be confused with the power function or $d$-th derivative.
+In this subsection, we extend Theorem \ref{thm:characterizeKLKdim2} to higher dimensions.
+The starting point is still the observation~\eqref{eqnC5:keyequation}, with some necessary modifications.
+In the rest of the paper, the role of the dimension $d$ will be emphasized.
+We define several functions and quantities related to $d$, using the superscript ${}^{\langle d \rangle}$ to indicate this dependence; this notation should not be confused with a power or a $d$-th derivative.